Ste. Anne: Housing

 Homes in Ste.
 Anne range from mobile homes to houses.
 Ste.
 Anne also has apartment buildings, including a 28-unit apartment project for those with lower-incomes and those with mental health-care needs.
 The project, led by the Ste.
 Anne Knights of Columbus Council, was supported by funding from the Canada-Manitoba Affordable Housing Initiative, and by land donated by the town.

 Churches

 Ste.
 Anne has two churches.
 The Ste.
 Anne Catholic Church (opened in 1898) is a town landmark.
 Masses are held in French and English.
 The church interior was completely renovated in 2007.
 Ste.
 Anne also has the Dayspring Fellowship Church, with services in English.

 Services

 Ste.
 Anne has a public library constructed from a donated residence, whose character is still evident in the architecture of the building (the children's section used to be a kitchen).

 The town has a volunteer fire department that serves the surrounding municipality and the municipality of Taché.
 The municipality of Taché also helps out Ste.
 Anne when it needs aid.

-The town has its own police force.
+The town has its own municipal police force, the Sainte-Anne Police Service.